epomatti/az-auto-acc/README.md

-# az-auto-acc
+# Azure Automation Accounts

-Azure Automation Accounts
+Patching and automating operations on Azure.